Trendyol/android-ui-components/libraries/card-input-view/README.md

 dependencies {
  implementation "com.github.Trendyol.android-ui-components:card-input-view:$cardInputViewVersion"}
 ```
-:warning: To use **QuantityPickerView**, you have to enable dataBinding from your project's `build.gradle`.
+:warning: To use **CardInputView**, you have to enable dataBinding from your project's `build.gradle`.

 ## Usage
 You can inflate **CardInputView** via XML or programmatically.
 View can be configurable either in XML or setting a ViewState.